-Is there any reason to get Verizon over Visible?
+Visible vs. Verizon: Which carrier should you get?

 - Contract required

-Most people would prefer a cheap and simple cell phone plan over trying to guess how much data and how many minutes they'll need over the next few months.
-While Verizon Wireless offers a large array of plans making it possible to find something that fits anyone's needs precisely, Visible's approach to giving you everything means that you will never have to wonder if you have enough data or minutes.

-You'll just have to think a bit more about whether you will have coverage.
+Visible stays focused on nailing the basics that smartphone users care about most with one simple plan.
+Verizon Wireless offers an extensive array of plans making it possible to find something that precisely meets your needs though it does make it easier to spend more than you need to.
+Visible's approach of giving you everything means that you will never have to wonder if you have enough data or minutes.
+Instead, you'll have to think a bit more about whether you will have coverage.

-Mostly the same network
+Visible vs. Verizon Wireless: Mostly the same network

-Let's be clear, Verizon Wireless postpaid customers will often have a larger and more consistent network thanks to prioritization.
-This means your speeds will be slightly slower on Visible but at an estimated 5-12Mbps download speed, most people should be quite happy with the service.
+Let's be clear: Verizon Wireless postpaid customers will often have a larger and more consistent network thanks to prioritization.
+This means your speeds can be slower on Visible, but at an estimated 5-12Mbps download speed on LTE, most people should be quite happy with the service.
+Actual speeds will depend on your area, and the number of connections on your tower but for the most part, our review confirms these speed expectations.

 Verizon's network will be noticeably larger if you stray away from more populated areas.
-This is thanks to Verizon customers getting access to not only Verizon's older 3G towers but also LTE roaming towers.
-Verizon phones will connect the LTE if at all possible but if there is no signal available, they can fall back to the other networks.
+This is thanks to Verizon customers getting access to Verizon's older 3G towers and LTE roaming towers.
+Verizon phones will connect to 5G or LTE if possible, but if there is no native Verizon signal available, they can fall back to the other networks.

-Visible uses LTE exclusively and while the coverage is getting closer all the time to what Verizon has, the LTE network is still a bit smaller.
-Most people will find this to be an easy tradeoff considering that most people are still covered on Visible and Visible will let them use so much more of the network for less.
+Visible uses LTE and 5G exclusively, and while the coverage is getting closer to what Verizon customers can access, this network is still a bit smaller.
+Most people will find this to be an easy tradeoff considering that most people are still covered on Visible, and Visible will let them use so much more of the network for less.

 |Visible